Rural sociology: History of European Rural Sociology

 "In Europe, not only between the different nations but also between an infinite number of regional and even local groups within every country, there are differences in culture, which influence the behaviour of those groups considerably.... it will take a long time before Europe will show the same basic culture everywhere, and I must say that, from a personal point of view, I hope that it will take a very long time."

 This departure from America's more homogenous treatment of rural culture grounded the field in methods that require community-level planning before technical change or community development can occur.
-These differences somewhat receded the 1950s and 60s, when European rural sociology shifted away from sociocultural study and towards the facilitation of modern agricultural practices.
+These differences somewhat receded in the 1950s and 60s, when European rural sociology shifted away from sociocultural study and towards the facilitation of modern agricultural practices.
 This shift was driven by government interest in policy change as well as the perception that "backward [European] farmers [are] backward not only socially and culturally, but also economically and technically."

 After relatively united beginnings, European rural sociology faced internal disagreements about pedagogy, focus, and direction in the 1970s.
 Many felt the field had strayed too far from its sociocultural roots, become too empirical, and overly aligned with government.
-Critics were particularly concerned by the field's seeming disregard for consideration of social interaction and culture, and encouraged a return to earlier modes of rural sociology that centered community structure.
-Ultimately, the field regained it balance between empiricism and sociocultural and institutional study in the 1980s.
+Critics were particularly concerned by the field's seeming disregard for consideration of social interaction and culture, and encouraged a return to earlier modes of rural sociology that centered on community structure.
+Ultimately, the field regained its balance between empiricism and sociocultural and institutional study in the 1980s.
 Considerations of European rural sociologists have since expanded to include food systems, rural-urban interface, urban poverty, and sustainable development.

 Outside formal academic programs, rural sociology organizations and journals were founded in the 1950s, including Sociologia Ruralis—which still publishes today— and the European Society for Rural Sociology (ESRS).
 Founded in 1957 by E.W.
-Hofstee, the ESRS welcomes international membership, including professional rural sociologists as well as those interested in their work and holds regular congresses that promote cross boundary collaboration and the growth of rural sociology research.
-Its liberal internationalism and inclusivity makes it a unique interdisciplinary organization that stands somewhat apart from academia and splits its focus between theory and applied research.
-For example, in 2023, the ESRS's congress included working groups on diverse topics, including rural migration, population change, place making, mental health, and the role of arts and culture in sustaining rural spaces.
+Hofstee, the ESRS welcomes international membership, including professional rural sociologists and those interested in their work, and holds regular congresses that promote cross-boundary collaboration and the growth of rural sociology research.
+Its liberal internationalism and inclusivity make it a unique interdisciplinary organization that stands somewhat apart from academia and splits its focus between theory and applied research.
+For example, in 2023, the ESRS's congress included working groups on diverse topics, including rural migration, population change, placemaking, mental health, and the role of arts and culture in sustaining rural spaces.